 We collaborate with over 100 top B-schools in the world for various research initiatives and student and faculty exchange programmes.

 We have ambitious plans for our research centres.
-We will soon commission two new research labs, one for Big Data and another for Behavioral Research.
+We have commissioned two new research labs, one for Big Data and another for Behavioral Research.
 In addition, we have structured our Centre for Capital Markets and Risk Management.
 Thanks to the mentoring by this centre, three IIM Bangalore student teams competed against 400 others in Bloomberg India’s Investment Challenge and made it to the top 10, including the first place.

 We are deepening our engagement in international networks, such as the Global Network for Advanced Management (GNAM), which includes 28 top management schools across the world.
 This exclusive network is convened by Yale University and includes INSEAD, London School of Economics and Fudan University.
 We hosted the Deans and Directors of the Global Network schools in November, 2015.
 The US-based Academy of International Business, which is the world’s premier professional association for international business faculty, for the first time, held its Annual Meeting in India in June 2015.
 Our Institute hosted this meeting here in Bangalore.